-Are There Any Side Effects to Low Testosterone Treatments?
+Are There Any Side Effects to Treating Low Testosterone?

 When making any decision, particularly one involving whether to start or not start a specific medical treatment such as testosterone therapy, it is normal to wonder about the potential side effects of testosterone treatments.

 When low testosterone treatments are prescribed and administered correctly, they are generally safe, however, like any drug or medical procedure, testosterone has some potential side effects.
 A lot of emphasis needs to be placed on that word “potential.”
 All drugs, even over the counter medications, can have possible side effects.

 Testosterone is approved for prescription therapy by the FDA.
 Once the FDA approves a drug that means it has determined that its use as indicated is “generally recognized as safe.”
 However, this is also why, any FDA approved drug must legally come with a list claiming any and all possible side effects.
 The inserts you find in any medication, and the long disclaimers in any drug advertisement listing those side effects is mainly there to protect the pharmaceutical company from liability if you have any side effects, and should not be taken as any kind of indication that you will experience such side effects.

 Some of the reported possible, though rare, side effects or cautions associated with the use of testosterone therapy include: